 Subtlety and Persistence

 Practice the above words like a mantra.
 Repeat it every day.
 You don’t want to annoy your parents by yapping about your need for a dirt bike; that is not the goal.
 That is, whatever the opposite of goal is.
-You have to subtly dig in and plant the idea, like Di Caprio in Inception.
+Like Di Caprio in Inception, you have to subtly dig in and plant the idea.

 Amazing movie, that.
-Leave barely-there hints about the dirt bike conversation you’ve had with your parents.
+Leave barely-there hints about your dirt bike conversation with your parents.
 Reinforce the maturity, safety, and other terms you’ve been working on.

 Now, onto persistence.
 Persistence is defined as an individual’s unwavering attention and efforts focused on a single task.
-Note: this is not the official definition.
+Note: this is not the official definition; check the official definition here.
 However, you could think that way if it finally leads you to get that gorgeous piece of metal into your garage.
 Don’t give up.

 Focus on the Pros